RYA Yachtmaster™ / Coastal Skipper Theory

 • 3 weekends sequentially

 At additional cost we can provide a bunk-only aboard one of our Fleet yachts, which is cheaper than any local hotels.
-This is on a bunk-only basis and does not include any meals, however there is unlimited tea and coffee on the course, plus you can use the yacht facilities for cooking food.
+This is on a bunk-only basis and does not include any meals, however there is unlimited tea and coffee on the course, plus you can use the yacht facilities for food storage in the fridge, with lots of places around to unwind with a nice evening meal in the local eating establishments.

 Fancy going VIP and having your own exclusive private course for you and your friends or family?
 You can book the whole yacht just for your own exclusive course from only £395 per person.
 Enjoy the course in style, with up to five persons on the boat being taught by one of our friendly, experienced Yachtmaster Instructors!
 What a way to start your sailing adventure!